-To avoid this fear, I started using a sealable palette that keeps the unused paint wet for a few days.
+To avoid this fear, I started using the Sta-Wet sealable palette that keeps the unused paint wet for days, even acrylics.
 This way, I am not afraid of squeezing out or mixing too much paint.

 When I first started to paint, I had no idea that you could have hard edges, soft edges, and even lost edges.
 Most of my edges were hard.
 Sometimes, I made soft edges out of luck or instinct.

 What is a soft edge?
-A soft edge is when you merge two adjacent colors together, making one blend into the other.
+A soft edge is when you blend two adjacent colors, making one mix into the other.
 In contrast, a hard edge is when the division between one color shape and the other is clearly defined.

 The common recommendation is to place your hardest edges at your focal point and in the foreground, and softer edges on secondary elements and the background.

 Mistake 13: Worrying About the Results

 One of the most subtle killers of the artistic outcome is fear.
 Students fear the comparison with other more talented students.
 Beginners fear the judgment of more experienced artists.
 Everyone fears the negative criticism of the viewer.

 Fear causes hesitation and insecurity.
 The apprehensive artist second-guesses every decision during the creative process, and the final result will show that.